strimzi/strimzi-kafka-operator/development-docs/TESTING.md

 ## Environment variables

 System tests can be configured by several environment variables, which are loaded before test execution.
+Variables can be defined via env or via configuration file, this file can be placed anywhere and path to this file is defined by env variable `CONFIG`, if `CONFIG` env variable is not defined, default config location is used `systemtest/config.json`.

+Loading of variables has following priority:
+1. Environment variable
+2. Variable defined in config
+3. Default value

 All environment variables are defined in [Environment](systemtest/src/main/java/io/strimzi/systemtest/Environment.java) class:

 | Name                                   | Description                                                                              | Default                                          |